mozilla-l10n/documentation/src/products/android-l10n/removing_projects.md

 ## Re-enable sync in Pontoon

-Log in to the [admin view of android-l10n](https://pontoon.mozilla.org/admin/projects/android-l10n/), scroll to the bottom of the page, and click on “sync enabled” on the left.
+Log in to the [admin view of android-l10n](https://pontoon.mozilla.org/admin/projects/android-l10n/), scroll to the bottom of the page, and click on the checkbox “Sync Disabled” on the left.
+This will re-enable sync for the project in Pontoon.